 The Miami Board of Education believes that in order for students to realize their fullest potential from educational efforts they should attend all classes if possible.
-Realizing that some absences may be beyond a student's control, the board has adopted a policy that students cannot be absent more than ten (10) days each semester to receive credit for any course in which the student is enrolled.
 Each school attendance site is to notify parents and students of the attendance policy within the first five days of school annually.